Simhyeon/r4d/docs/meta.md

 * [x] Declare macros
 * [x] Custom special character
 * [x] Comment type addition
+* [x] Fixed a bug where assert result was not printed when there was no error at all.

 ### TODOs

-* [ ] Assert result is not properly displayed when only success exists

 * [ ] Improve projects performance
 - Utilize regex engine for fast parsing especially, define parsing.
 Possibly